It's never too late to learn

 • "On-Demand" Classes

-After your registration is complete, check your email for the links and instructions to begin.
-You do not access the program from our website
+After your registration is complete, check your email for the links to the videos, notes and instructions to begin the class.

 "On-Demand" Classes